gazebosim/gz-sim/tutorials/rotation_example.md

   quaternion_to_euler 0.5 0.5 0.5 0.5
 ```

-and the other one converts from euler to quaternion:
+And the other which converts from euler to quaternion:

 ```{.sh}
 Usage (angles specified in radians):